 Whether you are going through divorce or separation, Betteridges can provide clear advice on the options when it comes to the welfare of your children.
 Depending on your circumstances, we can arrange for you and your spouse / partner to visit a mediator to work together and help your family through this difficult time.

-Please call us on 0333 12 12345 (International callers +44 1992 505 406), complete a Free Online Enquiry or email firstname.lastname@example.org to arrange an initial assessment with one of our specialist family lawyers.
+Please call us on 0333 12 12345 (International callers +44 1992 505 406), complete our Online Enquiry Form or email email@example.com to arrange an initial discussion with one of our specialist family lawyers.